Cork Midsummer Festival

 3. Various venues

-All venues closed Sundays, except The Lord Mayor's Pavilion closed Mondays.
+All venues closed on Sundays except The Lord Mayor's Pavilion.
+The Lord Mayor's Pavilion is closed on Mondays.

 You might also like